XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints lifted to Matrices

 \subsection{Constraint \gb{element\ti matrix}}

 The constraint \gb{element\ti matrix} has been introduced in CHIP and called \gb{element\_matrix} in the \cat.
 Note here that we need to put two variables in \xml{index} because we need two indexes to designate a variable in the matrix.
 The optional attributes \att{startRowIndex} and \att{startColIndex} respectively give the numbers used for indexing the first variable in each row and each column of \xml{matrix} (0, by default).
+For \x3-core, the number used for indexing the first variable in each row and each column of \xml{matrix} is necessarily 0 Note that the matrix can contain either integer variables or integer values.